drex33/azure-docs.ko-kr/articles/machine-learning/how-to-deploy-model-designer.md

     data_frame_directory = create_dfd_from_dict(input_entry, schema_data)

-    # The parameter names can be inferred from Score Wide and Deep Recommender module parameters:
+    # The parameter names can be inferred from Score Wide and Deep Recommender component parameters:
     # convert the letters to lower cases and replace whitespaces to underscores.
     score_params = dict(
         trained_wide_and_deep_recommendation_model=model,